larsklitzke/pymodconf/README.rst

 Thanks
 #######

-If you like this tool, donate some bugs 💸 for a drink or two at
+If you like this tool, donate some bugs 💸 for a drink or two via `PayPal`_.

-* ETH: *0xf7d518A730D93a6d27415EcaE5D801Dde125dE15*
-* XRP: *rhVWrjB9EGDeK4zuJ1x2KXSjjSpsDQSaU6* with destination tag *653103618*
-* Stellar: *GCXDBCRQHDTUJDSZUJPC5TTLBERIWRC7SYBTZO3UOFM2QBE2JXK3DJKE* with Memo *3388649662849648*

-or via `PayPal`_.
 Cheers 🍻!

 License
 ########